 Glasgow and Scotland have high rates of chronic respiratory diseases such as chronic obstructive pulmonary disease (COPD) and asthma.

-The Mackintosh Environmental Architecture Research Unit (MEARU) at Glasgow School of Art is working with clinical research specialists in respiratory disease to research the potential health effects of energy efficient architecture practices and ventilation strategies.
-Poor indoor air quality, particularly in bedrooms, is hard for people to detect, and and a better understanding is needed of how build up of CO2, volatile organic compounds and other pollutants can affect residents’ health.
+The Mackintosh Environmental Architecture Research Unit (MEARU) at Glasgow School of Art is currently researching the indoor environment of energy-efficient architecture and ventilation strategies.
+Poor indoor air quality, particularly in bedrooms, is hard for people to detect.
+MEARU’s research generates a better understanding of how the build-up of CO2, volatile organic compounds, particulate matter and other indoor and outdoor pollutants can affect residents’ respiratory health.